 Coping with grief after a sudden death

-Losing a loved one is never easy, but it can be especially hard to deal with if the death was unexpected.
-The coping process often looks a little different after a sudden death.
+Losing a loved one is never easy, but it can be especially hard to deal with if the death was unexpected

 When you lose a loved one, you may feel as though you’ve lost part of yourself.
 It can be hard to imagine your life without them, especially if the death is unexpected.
 You haven’t had time to prepare yourself; you might not have even gotten to say goodbye.
 Because of the suddenness of the changes, coping with the loss of a loved one due to an unexpected death is going to look different than if they had been ill for a while.